Sept. 3, 2014 -- Dee Wright Observatory; Clear Lake:

 We walked the half mile or so trail from Koosah to Sahalie Falls.

-Along the way we had great views of the McKenzie River
+Along the way we had great views of the McKenzie River.

 Sahalie Falls is the first and tallest of three major waterfalls along the McKenzie River.
 This sheer plunge is 73 feet.